cancerberoSgx/js-editors/README.md

 Some Notes
 =============
-This is a very new / investigational project!
+This is a very new / investigation project!

-It defines an extendable / scalable abstract model, utilities and data types not existing in javascript like colors, etc.
+It defines an extendible / scalable abstract model, utilities and data types not existing in javascript like colors, etc.

 The first implementation will be pure HTML 5 with no particular style or widgets and using html5 advanced inputs for data and color.

  Use case example:

 ```
  var obj = {name: 'Seba', age: 29};
  var ed = new editors.ObjectEditor({formType: 'inline', value: obj});